Universidad-de-Colima/login-federado-node/README.md

 Config
 ======

 This app requires 3 files to be placed in a folder named `cert` located in the project's root directory.
 These files include (1) the certificate  of the Identity Provider (IdP).
-In this case, RIT's Shibboleth Server is the IdP.
+In this case, IdP de UCOL is the IdP.
 As a Service Provider (SP), you need to generate your own (2) certificate and (3) private key.
 These files are named as follows:

 - `cert.pem`: SP's certificate creados por ti (Ver seccion siguiente)
 - `idp.pem`: IdP's certificate (El de la UDC está en https://wayf.ucol.mx/saml2/idp/metadata.php)